John de Neville, Lord Neville1

 Sir John Neville1

-Sir John Neville was born before 1437.
-He was the son of Sir Ralph Neville, 2nd Earl of Westmorland and Elizabeth Percy.
-He married Lady Anne Holand, daughter of John de Holand, 1st Duke of Exeter and Anne Stafford, before 18 February 1440/41, This marriage was apparently not consummated.2 He died before 16 March 1450/51, without issue.2 His will (dated 1 December 1449) was probated on 5 April 1451, directing his burial to be at Haltemprice, Yorkshire.2
+Sir John Neville was the son of Ralph Neville, 2nd Earl of Westmorland and Elizabeth Percy.
+He married Lady Anne Holand, daughter of John de Holand, 1st Duke of Exeter and Lady Anne Stafford, before 18 February 1440/41, This marriage was apparently not consummated.2 He died before 16 March 1450/51, without issue.2 His will (dated 1 December 1449) was proven (by probate) on 5 April 1451, directing his burial to be at Haltemprice, Yorkshire.2

-Sir John Neville was invested as a Knight before 1 December 1449.2
+He was appointed Knight before 1 December 1449.2

 Citations